 Both Grant and Rathbone answered the question about a full restoration of Ford’s Theatre with an emphatic “no.” Like many people in previous decades who had opposed even a museum on the site, they feared restoring the interior to its 1865 appearance would emphasize a moment of national trauma.

 So for the next three decades, the interior of Ford’s Theatre retained the three-floor configuration put into place after the assassination.
 The first floor housed a museum, with artifacts in display cases.
 Many visitors, though, reported feeling confused, having difficulty imagining what the space looked like the night the Lincolns attended.

 To compensate, the National Park Service, which took over stewardship of the building in 1933, eventually installed what you see above: a diorama depicting the theatre’s former interior.
 Like the outline in Alamo Plaza today, black lines along the floor of the museum showed the location of the stage and the presidential box.

 The Lincoln Museum remained in the original Ford’s Theatre building for another three decades, while the idea of a full restoration eventually gained momentum.
 Finally, in 1965, the process began.
 The National Park Service used Mathew Brady’s post-assassination photos to bring the interior back to its original appearance.

-David McKenzie is Digital Projects Manager at Ford’s Theatre.
+David McKenzie is Associate Director of Interpretive Resources at Ford’s Theatre.
 He is also a part-time History Ph.D. student at George Mason University, studying 19th-century U.S. and Latin American history, as well as digital history.
 Before coming to Ford’s in October 2013, he worked at the Jewish Historical Society of Greater Washington, The Design Minds, Inc. and the Alamo.